omnipresense/Android-Phone-Radar-Gun/privacy_policy.md

 ## Privacy Policy

-OmniPreSense Corp built the Speed Reporting Radar Gun app as a Free app.
+OmniPreSense Corp provides this app as a Free app.
 This SERVICE is provided by OmniPreSense Corp at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our Service.